Gas lighting: Theatrical use

-Theatres switched to gas lighting because it was more economical than using candles and also required less labor to operate.
+Theatres switched to gas lighting because it was more economical than using candles and also required less labour to operate.
 With gas lighting, theatres would no longer need to have people tending to candles during a performance, or having to light each candle individually.
 "It was easier to light a row of gas jets than a greater quantity of candles high in the air."
 Theatres also no longer needed to worry about wax dripping on the actors during a show.

 Gas lighting also had an effect on the actors.
 As the stage was brighter, they could now use less make-up and their motions did not have to be as exaggerated.
 Half-lit stages had become fully lit stages.
 Production companies were so impressed with the new technology that one said, "This light is perfect for the stage.
 One can obtain gradation of brightness that is really magical."

 The best result was the improved respect from the audience.
 There was no more shouting or riots.
 The light pushed the actors more up stage behind the proscenium, helping the audience concentrate more on the action that was taking place on stage rather than what was going on in the house.
 Management had more authority on what went on during the show because they could see.
-Gaslight was the leading cause of behavior change in theaters.
+Gaslight was the leading cause of behaviour change in theatres.
 They were no longer places for mingling and orange selling, but places of respected entertainment.

 Types of lighting instruments

-There were six types of burners, but four burners were really experimented with.
+There were six types of burners, but four burners were really experimented with: